Working with mobile application development services: your biggest questions answered

-So, you need an estimation to build a mobile or web app?
+So, you need an estimation for app development?

 The answer is not as simple as the request since there are so many things that go into an estimate.
 Metaphorically speaking, it’s the same as asking a home builder how much it will cost to build a house.
 Do you want 1 or 2 bedrooms?
 How many floors?
 What type of fixtures do you want?
 What’s the square footage?
 You get the idea.
 To really provide a bonafide estimate to build the house, it takes in-depth conversation and exploration.

 It is not so much different when talking about apps or websites.
 It really depends on the level of fidelity needed, the extent of the definition you have completed, and the reason behind the request.
 Be clear about your ask when talking to companies and share the reason why you are asking for an estimate and reveal all the details you have (if any).
 This will help them to understand how to best help and guide you.
 There are only two ways to provide an estimate when it comes to app design and development.
 The first would be a low-fidelity estimate, which we call a “guesstimate”, and the second would be a high fidelity estimate.

 The benefit behind the guesstimate is that this rough high-level number will help you to understand the “potential” range of cost that it might be to undertake the project.
 This will help you determine if you have the budget or give you an idea of what budget to secure.
 Or you will decide that you are in a romance period and not being realistic.
 We call it a guesstimate because that’s what it really is – a guess.
 Unless you have a well-defined feature set and scope, it is based on nothing but an idea and historical numbers of something similarly created in the past.
 Since the design and development process is set up to be agile and flexible, the dollar and cents will always be moving targets, so until it’s defined, again, it is nothing more than a guess.